dkatina/148-Intro-to-D-S/README.md

 - **.insert()**: Requires the rearrangement for pre-existing elements to accomodate the incoming element, which makes it O(n) linear

 **Removing Elements**:
 .remove() is also Linear, becuase once the item is removed, the other items have to slide over to fill in the gaps.
+This is why lists don't behave as **queues** because removing the first element doesn't happen in constant time

+.pop() When not specifying an index, and removing from the end, happens in constant time O(1).
+This is why lists are able to behave as **stacks**

 **Sorting Elements**:
 .sort(), is based off of the Timsort algorith which is O(n logn)